hwittenborn/volcano-safety-project/README.md

 - Installing packages from NPM
 - How to use TypeScript
 - How to bundle NPM modules for use in a browser

+## Mobile support
+This website hasn't been designed much to be viewed on a mobile device.
+Please view on a desktop machine for the best viewing experience.